jessesadler/debkeepr/README.md

 #> # Bases: 20s 12d
 ```

-A primary reason for the creation of the `deb_lsd` class is to simplify
+A primary reason for the creation of the `deb_lsd` type is to simplify
 arithmetic calculations with non-decimal currency.
 Doing calculations by
 hand requires the use of [compound unit
 arithmetic](https://en.wikipedia.org/wiki/Arithmetic#Compound_unit_arithmetic)